ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 If certificates are used as trust anchors, Verifiers and Relying Parties are also responsible for validating the entire certificate path up to the trust anchor, which includes checking for certificate revocation.
-See Section 6 of {{!RFC5280}}
-for details.
+For an example of such a proceedure see Section 6 of {{!RFC5280}}.

 # IANA Considerations